 Sometimes people wait to be intimate for the perfect scenario that doesn’t come, and they miss other opportunities in front of them.
 Permit yourself to open up your mind, and in return, be open to intimacy on a different level.
 Was it a bad experience that has overtaken your ability to open up again?
 Choose to let that go and give yourself permission to try again.
 Mistakes happen.
 It’s the natural part of life.
 Don’t miss out on future happiness.

 Giving yourself permission can be a process in itself, even more so when it involves intimacy.
-If you find yourself having a difficult time allowing yourself this permission slip, contact us today!
+If you find yourself having a difficult time allowing yourself this permission slip, contact me today to see how relationship therapy can help!